etcd-io/etcd/README.md

 4. If we set a new key; `/message` did not exist before, so this is a new key.

-5. Index field is the unique request index of the set request.
-Each sensitive request we send to the server will have a unique request index.
-The current sensitive request are `SET`, `DELETE` and `TESTANDSET`.
-All of these request will change the state of the key-value store system, thus they are sensitive. `GET`, `LIST` and `WATCH` are non-sensitive commands.
-Those commands will not change the state of the key-value store system.
+5. Index is the unique internal log index of the set request.
+Requests that change the log index include `SET`, `DELETE` and `TESTANDSET`.
+The `GET`, `LIST` and `WATCH` commands do not change state in the store and so they do not change the index.
 You may notice that in this example the index is 3, although it is the first request you sent to the server.
-This is because there are some internal commands that also change the state of the server, we also need to assign them command indexes(Command used to add a server and sync the servers).
+This is because there are internal commands that also change the state like adding and syncing servers.

 #### Getting the value of a key